 Processed sugar is considered to be like a poison by many nutritionists and medical experts.
 It doesn’t have any positive benefits whatsoever.

 There is no true sweetness in sugar if you consider the bitter after-effects.

 3. Drinking lots of coffee

 Drink a lot of coffee or an energy drink loaded with caffeine and the feeling after the rush is gone is predictable.
 You crash and then you feel lethargic and depressed.
-The depression is mild unless you go without caffeine for more than 8 hours than it gets much worst.
+The depression is mild unless you go without caffeine for more than 8 hours then it gets much worse.

 There is also a point when the level of caffeine in your body gets too high and it starts working against you.
 You are wired up to the max, but your brain starts miss firing and you get confused.
 When you get that jacked up the crash is pretty bad.